sanjay-ks23/sanjay-ks23.github.io/_posts/2018-01-12-is-intelligence-enough.md

 We then moved to the Gradients section. ggardient is a colelction of partial derivaatives and the gradient is in itself a vector

-we then moved ot vectors
+we then moved to vectors
+and how to find distance between them using eiher euclidean or Cosine methodology.

+ANd then we finally solved for eigen values and eigen vectors.

+Now for the second seeiosn today : Introduction to embeddings and retreival I will talk about this seperately.